seandstewart/bardly/pending/tragedies/othello/11-player.md

 / Are there no stones in heaven
 But what serve for the thunder?--Precious villain!

-*Othello runs at IAGO, IAGO, from behind, stabs EMILIA, and exit*
+*OTHELLO runs at IAGO, IAGO, from behind, stabs EMILIA, and exit*

 **EMILIA**
 Ay, ay: O, lay me by my mistress' side.